 According to meditation teacher and psychologist Maria Camara, PhD, meditation allows us to accept our deepest emotions and let go.
 Meditation is also a powerful tool that can help us gain a deeper awareness of our physical states.
 It also helps us identify which actions cause more pain so we can mindfully avoid them when possible.

 Studies have shown that meditation not only improves emotional resilience and reduces tension, it also causes structural changes within the nervous system and brain.
 Individuals who participated in one study experienced less distress and dealt with pain more effectively by using guided spiritual meditation than those who used traditional pain-relieving techniques.

 This can be an effective meditation for pain relief.
 When walking, just focus your attention on the movement of your feet and legs, or on the sensations of your feet stepping one in front of the other.
 Be aware of your body as it moves through space.
 You can also concentrate on other body movements, such as your arms swinging lightly as you walk.
 Notice the different sensations moving through your body.
 A lot of hidden feelings and emotions can come to light through the simple act of walking meditation.

 One of the best techniques for those who suffer from chronic pain, mindfulness meditation is all about awareness and unconditional acceptance of what is being experienced in the present moment.
 It starts usually with watching the breath but can also be applied to regular activities and habits (such as eating, brushing one’s teeth and showering).
 The practice of mindfulness refreshes the mind, pacifies negative thoughts and develops the ability to focus.

-Mindworks: Meditation App is a great place to find guided meditations and other resources to help you with your practice.
+Mindworks Meditation Courses are great place to find guided meditations and other resources to help you with your practice.
 From Mind Talks to clear and accessible instructions given by distinguished meditation teachers around the globe to Daily Cup contemplations, Mindworks has everything you need to get you started and keep you going.